-Bar 60 – Engages 5:6:7 polyrhythmic layers embedded in a single time field, no common denominator.
+Figure 11 (Bar 60 – Engages 5:6:7 polyrhythmic layers embedded in a single time field, no common denominator)

-Personal Quote: This bar is a hall of mirrors — temporal reflection upon reflection.
-You don’t solve it; you survive it.

 Citation: Duncan, S. P. (2012).
 The Concept of New Complexity: Notation, Interpretation and Analysis.
 PhD thesis.
 Cornell University. pp. 194–196.

-10. Jonathan Harvey
+Jonathan Harvey

-Comment: “Ferneyhough’s music requires a co-creator.
+“Ferneyhough’s music requires a co-creator.
 The score is not a script but a map to be interpreted with sensitivity and boldness.”